zolrath/wemux/README.md

   All client commands notify the wemux session host that the user has attached/detached, and in what mode.
 #### wemux mirror
-  Use `wemux mirror` to attach to Host in read-only mode.
+  Use `wemux mirror` to attach to session in read-only mode.
 #### wemux pair
-  Use `wemux pair` to attach to Host in pair mode, which allows editing.
+  Use `wemux pair` to attach to session in pair mode, which allows editing.
 #### wemux logout
   Use `wemux logout` to remove your pair mode session.
 #### wemux